Grasmere lake walk circular map route lake District best wordsworth

 Upon leaving Grasmere village the route heads up past Dove Cottage where Wordsworth once lived.
 If you have the time you can explore the Wordsworth connection to this place even further in the museum here.
 From here it’s maybe 45 mins back to the car park at White Moss.

 If you have the time then a walk around Grasmere and Rydal water is an excellent walk to do.
-Rydale Wayter is even quieter than Grasmeer with no buildings at all around it and you can explore Rydale Caves - which are pretty spectacular and great for kids young (and old!)
+Rydale Wayter is even quieter than Grasmere with no buildings at all around it and you can explore Rydale Caves – which are pretty spectacular and great for kids young (and old!)

-Grasmere & Rydal Water Walk Ovreview:
+Grasmere & Rydal Water Walk Overview:

 Grasmere & Rydal Water Walk Map, via The Old Coffin Route: